kundan7kumar/kundan7kumar.github.io/index.md

 <!-- Hey there! -->

-Currently, I am pursuing Ph.D. degree at [Iowa State University](https://www.iastate.edu/), focusing on [Computer Science](https://www.cs.iastate.edu/) and minoring in [Statistics](https://www.stat.iastate.edu).
-My research is supervised by [Dr. Ravikumar Gelli](https://www.engineering.iastate.edu/people/profile/gelli/).
-My primary area of interest is the optimization of the Volt-VAR problem and enhancing security in Smart Grids through the application of Deep Reinforcement Learning, Graph Neural Networks, and Generative Adversarial Networks.
-Additionally, I have a keen interest in statistical machine learning, deep learning, computer vision, and robotics.
+I am pursuing a Ph.D. in [Computer Science](https://www.cs.iastate.edu/) with a minor in [Statistics](https://www.stat.iastate.edu) at [Iowa State University](https://www.iastate.edu/).
+Under the guidance of [Dr. Ravikumar Gelli](https://www.engineering.iastate.edu/people/profile/gelli/), my research primarily revolves around optimizing Smart Grids.
+I am particularly focused on enhancing the security of Smart Grids through the application of cutting-edge techniques such as Deep Reinforcement Learning, Graph Neural Networks, and Generative Adversarial Networks (GANs).
+My research aims to contribute to the development of robust and efficient systems for Smart Grids.

+In addition to my work on Smart Grids, I am deeply interested in statistical machine learning, deep learning, computer vision, and robotics.
+My research extends to exploring the applications of GPT (Generative Pre-trained Transformer) models, a line of research that I find particularly intriguing.
+Investigating the capabilities and potential of GPT models in the context of Smart Grids and related technologies is a significant aspect of my research agenda.

+My research combines computer science and statistics to optimize and secure Smart Grids.
+I'm passionate about advancing AI and machine learning for practical applications.

+a
 <h3 align="center">News</h3>
 <table class='news-table'>
     <col width="15%">
     <col width="85%">
     <tr>
-        <td valign="top"><strong>[Mar 2023]</strong></td>
+        <td valign="top"><strong>[Nov 2023]</strong></td>
-        <td>Our paper on <a href="">Physics-based Deep Reinforcement Learning for Grid-Resilient Volt-VAR Control Application </a> Submitted in <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=87"> IEEE Smart Grid&#42;2023</a></td>
+        <td>Our paper on <a href="">Deep RL-based Volt-VAR Control and Attack Resiliency for DER-integrated Distribution Grids-Accepted </a>  has been accepted <a href="https://ieee-isgt.org/"> IEEE Conference on Innovative Smart Grid Technologies (ISGT)&#42;2024</a></td>
     </tr>

     <tr>